archusXIV/mpv-playlists-manager/README.md

 ## Please update your mpmrc file on each release
 When upgrading mpm, a ~/.config/mpm/mpmrc.diff will be created so you can merge new additions.

-## New in version 1.5-1
+## New in version 1.5-2
-- Major bug fixed when trying to save your first playlist (sorry for that).
+- After selected links downloads, the titles are now updated locally (faster method).
 - Using fzf functionality.
   Two methods are offered here:
   If the fzf package is installed it will be used to search and copy audio/video urls from youtube.
-  In addition you can also use the [ytfzf](https://github.com/pystardust/ytfzf) script if it is in your PATH.
+  In addition you can also use the [ytfzf](https://github.com/pystardust/ytfzf) script if it is in your $PATH, it's options are available in the mpmrc file.

 - In your [mpmrc](https://github.com/archusXIV/mpv-playlists-manager/blob/main/mpmrc#L82) file activate it.